hatanoyoshihiko/zabbix/ansible/6.0/README.md

 `# ansible-playbook -i inventory/inventory.ini -k`

-## Initial zabbix setting
+## Initial zabbix setting for zabbix 5.0

-Access to zabbix URL to be appered end of playbook.
+Access to zabbix URL to be appeared end of playbook.

 1. Welcome
 Push Next step.